Written by Munis Topcuoglu, Editor at EHN Canada.

 An intervention starts an authentic dialogue

-Staging a drug or alcohol intervention, opens an honest and authentic dialogue between the intervention subject and their family and friends.
+Staging a drug or alcohol intervention, opens an honest and authentic dialogue between the person who has an addiction and their family and friends.
 Since the motivation for an intervention is helping your loved one get better, communication should be kind, loving, and supportive.
 Interventions are not the time or place for venting, arguing about who’s “right” or “wrong,” or for family and friends to unload their own baggage.
-Participants must avoid blaming, accusing, and saying hurtful or insulting things to the subject—all of which are likely to trigger defensiveness and denial, resulting in refusal to accept help and get treatment.
+Participants must avoid blaming, accusing, and saying hurtful or insulting things to the person—all of which are likely to trigger defensiveness and denial, resulting in refusal to accept help and get treatment.
 Instead, participants must focus on the harm that the person’s addiction has caused them, describing specific events and how they felt hurt.
-Through the process of preparing for an intervention, the subject’s family and friends will learn about addiction and better understand the struggles that their loved one is facing.
+Through the process of preparing for an intervention, the person’s family and friends will learn about addiction and better understand the struggles that their loved one is facing.
 This will help them approach the person with love and compassion during the intervention.

-Yes, the majority of drug or alcohol interventions are successful at persuading the intervention subject to get treatment for their addiction.
-Interventions that are carefully planned and facilitated by a professional interventionist have success rates as high as 90%.
+Yes, the majority of drug or alcohol interventions that are carefully planned and facilitated by a professional interventionist are successful at persuading a person with addiction to get treatment—with success rates as high as 90%.
 Conversely, a rushed DIY intervention without proper research, planning, and preparation is unlikely to succeed and may have disastrous consequences.

 An intervention is likely the best course of action when a loved has an addiction and the following are true: